marcantony/oscars-data-capitalone/README.md

 ## Usage
 To analyze the csv file, cd into the `src` folder and run the `python analyze.py` command.

-To view the web app, run the following commands:
+To view the web app, run the following commands in the project root:

 1. `npm install`
 2. `bower install`